Ekushey Television: Controversies

-In 2012, Ekushey Television was accused by the Bangladesh Telecommunication Regulatory Commission for broadcasting illegally without a radio equipment license and with its withheld frequency.
+In 2012, Ekushey Television was accused by the Bangladesh Telecommunication Regulatory Commission of broadcasting illegally without a radio equipment license and with its withheld frequency.
 Ekushey, however, denied the claims by stating that they have a radio equipment license and an updated frequency, and they were also regularly paying their frequency and license fees.
 The former chairman of the channel, Abdul Salam, stated that Ekushey was being a victim of a minister's "conspiracy".

-On 26 January 2015, the Anti-Corruption Commission filed a case against Abdus Salam, along with two others, for allegedly laundering ৳2,670,000 (US$31,429).
+On 26 January 2015, the Anti-Corruption Commission filed a case against Abdus Salam, along with two others, for allegedly laundering ৳2,670,000.
 Another case was filed against Salam on 2 March 2016, after an allegation that he made fraudulent documents of the satellite charge of Ekushey to swindle out ৳340,000,000.
 Charges against him and the two others accused were finalized in March 2018.